Sterling Heights Stargazing & Astronomy Report

 Where are darker skies near Sterling Heights?

-The closest meaningfully darker mapped site is Richmond Township, Michigan, about 32 km north east of Sterling Heights, reaching Bortle 6.
+The closest meaningfully darker mapped site is 77147, Michigan, about 32 km south east of Sterling Heights, reaching Bortle 6.

 When is the sky darkest in Sterling Heights?